DaizNaew/discordJSBot/README.md

 ## Features
 - Server Administrative Commands
 - Gamey features, like dice games and blackjack
+- Voice module to interact with discord voice channels
-- Youtube integration, to play music/noise in voice channels
+- Youtube integration, to play a song from the youtube space
 - Twitter integration to post when someone tweets
 - Twitch integration to post when someone goes online
 - Weather functionality

 ## Requirement
 **Node.js 8.0.0 or newer is required.**
+**FFMPEG Binaries installed and in the path of your OS**